wzwvv/DBConformer/README.md

 </div>

-> This repository contains the implementation of our paper: **"[DBConformer: Dual-Branch Convolutional Transformer for EEG Decoding](https://arxiv.org/abs/2506.21140)"**, serving as a **strong benchmark codebase** for EEG decoding tasks.
-We implemented and fairly evaluated ten state-of-the-art EEG decoding models, including CNN-based, CNN-Transformer hybrid, and CNN-Mamba hybrid.
+> This repository contains the implementation of our paper: **"[DBConformer: Dual-Branch Convolutional Transformer for EEG Decoding](https://arxiv.org/abs/2506.21140)"**, serving as a **benchmark codebase** for EEG decoding models.
+We implemented and fairly evaluated ten state-of-the-art EEG decoding models, including CNN-based, CNN-Transformer hybrid, and CNN-Mamba hybrid decoding models.

 ---